-Survivor pension: The deceased was a pensioner, met the qualifying conditions for a pension, or had at least 180 months of coverage.
+Survivor pension: The deceased received or was entitled to receive an old-age or disability pension, or had at least 180 months of coverage.

 A month of coverage corresponds to any month in which the insured works at least 18 days or 120 hours in covered employment, including periods for which cash maternity or work injury benefits are paid.